meganemichel/nf-tower-docs/content/docs/api/overview.md

 {{< /highlight >}}

 ## HTTP verbs
-The following table describe the standard API Rest verbs used.
+The following table describes the standard and API Rest verbs used.

 | Verb | Description |
 |------|-------------|